What Causes Postpartum Depression?

-Instead, it is believed that postpartum depression can have multiple causes all leading to the development of this condition.
-Each woman who develops postpartum depression has her own set of risk factors that have led her to be more susceptible to its development.
+Instead, medical professionals believe that postpartum depression can have multiple causes.
+Each woman who develops this type of depression has risk factors that make her more susceptible to its development.

-In some cases, it’s unclear as to why and how a woman developed postpartum depression which can make it all the more confusing and challenging for those suffering from this crippling condition.
+In some cases, it’s unclear as to why and how a woman developed postpartum depression.
+This uncertainty can make it even more confusing and challenging for those suffering from this crippling depressive disorder.

-It’s vital for women who are suffering from postpartum depression to understand that postpartum depression is not the result of something the mother did or didn’t do.
-In other words, it is never the mother’s fault that postpartum depression develops.
+It is vital for women suffering from postpartum depression to understand that it is not the result of something they did or did not do.
+In other words, it is never the new mom’s fault that postpartum depression develops.

 Postpartum Depression Causes

-There are potentially many causes of postpartum depression in women.
-From possible genetic predispositions, to the history of the mother’s health, to countless other environmental, physical and emotional factors, there isn’t necessarily one specific cause in each case.
+There are many causes of postpartum depression in women.
+Potential triggers include genetic predispositions, the mother’s health history, and countless other environmental, physical, and emotional factors.

 Physical Causes of Postpartum Depression

-However, studies are starting to suggest that though hormonal changes may be a contributing factor, many non-depressed women experience the same drop in hormones and have the same estrogen levels as women who do have postpartum depression.
+However, many non-depressed women experience the same hormone drop and have the same estrogen levels as women with PPD.

-Other physical causes can possibly include sleep deprivation as a large role in causing postpartum depression.
-Women who give birth are often sleep deprived in the weeks following due their new responsibilities of caring for their child.
-A lack of sleep can greatly impact how a woman functions, feels and handles situations.
-Without proper and consistent sleep, women may start to exhibit signs of postpartum depression.
+Sleep deprivation may also play a significant role in causing postpartum depression.
+Following childbirth, women often do not get enough sleep due to their new responsibilities of caring for their babies.
+A lack of sleep can significantly impact how a woman functions, feels and handles situations.
+Without proper and consistent sleep, women may exhibit signs of postpartum depression.

 Emotional Causes of Postpartum Depression

-In addition to hormonal changes and sleep deprivation, there are other emotional triggers that can cause postpartum depression.
-These types of emotional situations may include complications faced during childbirth as well as general feelings of being overwhelmed by new motherhood.
+In addition to hormonal changes and sleep deprivation, the risk of postpartum depression developing can increase due to other emotional triggers.
+These emotional situations may include complications during childbirth and general feelings of being overwhelmed by new motherhood.

 Postpartum Depression Risk Factors

-Because it’s difficult to identify any one particular cause of postpartum depression in any given case of it, it’s better to isolate certain factors that put woman at a greater risk of develop PPD.
+Because it is difficult to identify any singular cause of postpartum depression, it is better to isolate specific factors that put women at a greater risk of developing PPD.

-Risk factors that are possible contributors to developing postpartum depression can include genetic, health, environmental, emotional and physical influences.
-Depending on the particular case, there may be multiple risk factors involved and can include a combination of different emotional, physical and psychological health issues.
+Risk factors contributing to postpartum depression include genetics and environmental, emotional, and physical influences.
+Other risk factors include emotional, physical, and psychological health issues.

 Genetic and Medical History Risk Factors

-If a woman has one or more family members who have suffered from postpartum depression in the past, then this can possibly place her at a greater risk of developing it as well.
+Women with one or more family members who have suffered from postpartum depression have a greater risk of developing it themselves.

-Additionally, women who have struggled with mood disorders such as depression or anxiety or who have suffered more significant mental illnesses such as bipolar disorder, are an estimated 30-35% more likely to be faced with postpartum depression in their lifetime.
-Women who have experienced postpartum depression in previous childbirths are also much more likely to experience it again with future childbirths.
+Those who have struggled with mood disorders like depression or anxiety or more significant mental illnesses like bipolar disorder are 30% to 35% more likely to face postpartum depression in their lifetime.
+Women who have experienced postpartum depression in previous childbirths are also much more likely to experience it again.

-Recent studies have shown that there is a possible genetic factor in developing postpartum depression.
-According to Johns Hopkins researchers, there are possibly two different genetic alterations that, when present during pregnancy, may predict whether a woman will develop postpartum depression.
-When studied, these genetic alterations were discovered through a blood test.
+Recent studies have discovered a possible genetic factor in developing postpartum depression.
+According to blood tests performed by Johns Hopkins researchers, there are possibly two different genetic alterations that, when present during pregnancy, may predict whether a woman will develop postpartum depression.

 Emotional Risk Factors

-In terms of emotional risk factors, women who face emotional and mental stress before, during or right after pregnancy could be at a greater risk of developing postpartum depression.
-These types of stresses may include job loss, financial burdens, the death of a friend or family member, the end of a relationship or any other type of stressful life situation.
+Women who face emotional and mental stress before, during, or right after pregnancy may be at a greater risk of developing postpartum depression.
+Stressors may include job loss, financial burdens, the death of a friend or family member, the end of a relationship, or any other type of stressful life situation.

 - Having an unplanned or unwanted pregnancy